Abnaxos/meldioc/docs/building-blocks.md

 Extension Points and Setup Methods
 ----------------------------------

-Extension points need to components: the extension point declaration itself (a method annotated with `@ExtensionPoint`) and an extension acceptor (an instance of a class annotated with `@ExtensionPoint.Acceptor`).
+Extension points need two components: the extension point declaration itself (a method annotated with `@ExtensionPoint`) and an extension acceptor (an instance of a class annotated with `@ExtensionPoint`).

 Generally, extension points are like singleton provisions, except that they're usually not public.
 The main difference is that they're only